 “Come and See”

-Mrs Lesley Roche – Headteacher – Catholic Life of the School and Collective Worship Lead
+Mrs Lesley Roche – Headteacher – Catholic Life and Mission of the School and Liturgy and Prayer Lead

 One of the main aims of our Religious Education curriculum is to promote a knowledge and understanding of the response of faith to ultimate questions about human life, its origins and purpose.
 The Bishops of England and Wales said, ‘Religious Education is about engaging with deepest questions of life and finding reasons for the hope which is within them’ (Religious Education in a Catholic School, 2000)